nuxboxen/Marlin/README.md

 **What is SKR-EZABL-TITAN-Nuxs-Personal-Configuration.h ?**  pretty self explanitory... that's my personal configuration as I have a geared extruder which needs a few firmware tweeks itself.
-Don't worry it won't be used when you build your firmware as long as you leave the names like they are,  the build only uses Configuration.h and Configuration_adv.h but you're welcome to take a look.
+**Don't worry it won't be used when you build** your firmware as long as you leave the names like they are,  the build only uses Configuration.h and Configuration_adv.h but you're welcome to take a look.

-**Compiler Warnings Associated with this build:** "Hey I hit build and yes it ended up saying SUCCESS but I saw some yellow text go by and this sounds like some scary stuff that went wrong, now what Nux?"
-Well I'm not even close to a "coder" nor am I even remotely familiar with what these compiler warnings mean...
+**Compiler Warnings Associated with this build:** "Hey I hit build and yes it ended up saying SUCCESS but I saw some yellow text go by and this sounds like some scary stuff that went wrong, now what Nux?"   *Well I'm not even close to a "coder" nor am I even remotely familiar with what these compiler warnings mean...
 I do know this...
 I list below the compiler warnings that I have always gotten with this build and I can tell you that the firmware works great for me.
 I've done lots of prints and I just don't see any issues whatsoever with this firmware.
-So I'm going to say these are nothing to worry about, If you'd like to give me some insight into what they mean and if or how to fix them I'd be interested.
+**So I'm going to say these are nothing to worry about**, If you'd like to give me some insight into what they mean and if or how to fix them I'd be interested.*

 *C:\Users\win\.platformio\packages\framework-arduinoststm32-maple\STM32F1\libraries\STM32ADC\src\utility\util_adc.c:10:30: warning: 'adc_result' initialized and declared 'extern' extern volatile unsigned int adc_result = 0;